ManApart/quest-command/notes.md

 * should a list of active events be possible for each quest?

 each event has a stage.
 When the event runs the quest is automatically updated to be that stage

+quest adjustments
+fix combat
+fix tree burning / hacking
+readable behavior / item
+Redo move command to move to location by finding path is possible

+Be consistent.
+End with periods or without them.

+remove hatchet and apple from starting inventory and place them in world etc

+directly cook recipe